-This section is aimed at supervisees to enable them to make the most of supervision as a source of personal development and support in their work.
+This section enables supervisees to make the most of supervision as a source of personal development and support in their work.

-It provides information on skills that the supervisee can reflect on and develop for supervision to be most beneficial.
-It outlines what supervisees should be able to expect from their supervisors and organisations with practical guidance on how to be reflective, how to use feedback, and how to give case presentations.
+It provides information on skills that the supervisee can reflect on and develop to make the most of supervision.
+It outlines what supervisees should be able to expect from their supervisors and organisations with practical guidance on how to be reflective, how to use feedback, and how to give case and activity presentations.

-- Supervision is a space for supervisees to safely discuss cases, reflect on their experiences, explore challenges in their work, receive constructive feedback, build technical skills and discuss the impact of work on their well-being. - Supervision is a place of mutual respect and non-judgement between the supervisor and supervisee(s).
+- Supervision is a space for supervisees to safely discuss cases, MHPSS activities, and reflect on their experiences, explore challenges in their work, receive constructive feedback, build technical skills and discuss the impact of work on their well-being. - 2 Supervision is a place of mutual respect and non-judgement between the supervisor and supervisee(s).
 It is a place where it is safe to be open about challenges and concerns, to engage in joint problem solving, and to explore areas of success. - Supervision may start as a place where there is more teaching or skill building in the beginning.
 As competencies and confidence develop over time, the supervision process will become more collaborative between the supervisor and supervisee. - Supervisees should aim to engage with supervision with openness, honesty, reflectiveness, curiosity, preparation and initiative.